-- 14. The Academic Standards Officer shall notify the complainant in writing of the Panel's decision, and the reasoning behind that decision, normally within five working days and not less than ten working days of the meeting.
-This letter, which will also constitute the official record of the meeting, will explain the grounds under which a complainant may request a review of the decision, and make it clear that if the complainant does not take the formal complaint to the review stage within the time limit for doing so the complaint will be closed automatically. - 15.
+- 16. The Academic Standards Officer (or nominee) shall notify the complainant in writing of the Panel's decision, and the reasoning behind that decision, normally within ten working days of the meeting.
+This letter, which will also constitute the official record of the meeting, will explain the grounds under which a complainant may request a review of the decision, and make it clear that if the complainant does not take the formal complaint to the review stage within the time limit for doing so the complaint will be closed automatically. - 17.
 The University may award compensation to a complainant when a complaint is upheld either in whole or in part.
 A proposed compensatory payment is agreed, in the first instance, by a Complaints Panel.
-Compensatory payments can only be agreed by a Complaints Panel and cannot, therefore, be made at the early resolution stage (Stage One). - 16.
-The University's compensation protocol for formal complaints will determine the level of the payment, and will be supplied to complainants for information where applicable.
-Payments that exceed a predetermined amount will be subject to the ratification of the University's Senior Management Team.
+Compensatory payments can only be agreed by a Complaints Panel and cannot, therefore, be made at the early resolution stage (Stage One). - 18.
+The University's compensation protocol for formal complaints will determine the level of the payment, and will be supplied to complainants for information on request.
+Payments that exceed a predetermined amount will be subject to the ratification of the University's Executive Leadership Team.
 Contestation of the payment offer can only be considered at the review stage (Stage Three) on the grounds that the outcome was unreasonable.